amira5kj/Car-Rental-Dashboard-Power-BI/README.md

 # Car-Rental-Dashboard-Power-BI
-This project involves designing and developing three interactive Power BI dashboards for a car rental company.
+The project involves designing and developing three interactive Power BI dashboards for a car rental company.
 The dashboards provide real-time insights into bookings, revenue trends, fleet performance, and customer transactions.
 The visualizations aim improve operational efficiency, and track important KPIs across various dimensions of the business.

 # Overview dashboard